DavidStevensonVtex/Learn_React/README.md

 }
 ```

-By calling this set function from an onClick handler, you’re telling React to re-render that Square whenever its <button> is clicked.
+By calling this set function from an onClick handler, you’re telling React to re-render that Square whenever its &lt;button&gt; is clicked.
 After the update, the Square’s value will be 'X', so you’ll see the “X” on the game board.
 Click on any Square, and “X” should show up:

 Each Square has its own state: the value stored in each Square is completely independent of the others.
 When you call a set function in a component, React automatically updates the child components inside too.

 After you’ve made the above changes, your code will look like this:

+### React Developer Tools

+React DevTools let you check the props and the state of your React components.
+You can find the React DevTools tab at the bottom of the browser section in CodeSandbox:

+Note

+For local development, React DevTools is available as a Chrome, Firefox, and Edge browser extension.
+Install it, and the Components tab will appear in your browser Developer Tools for sites using React.

 ```
 import { useState } from 'react';